David Plaut: Early life and education

 Plaut was born and raised in Cincinnati, Ohio.
 His father, Arthur Plaut, had a varied career in media with King Records, Ziv Television Programs and local radio station WSAI, along with his own local advertising agency.
-David’s mother Bette (nee Ginsburg) also worked in advertising at Dancer Fitzgerald Sample and in public relations before becoming a stay-at-home mom for David and his sister Amy.
+David's mother Bette (née Ginsburg) also worked in advertising at Dancer Fitzgerald Sample and in public relations before becoming a stay-at-home mom for David and his sister Amy.
 He was raised in the Jewish religion.

 Plaut attended Cincinnati public schools until 1967, when his father accepted a job with KSDO radio in San Diego.
 After the move, Plaut attended Patrick Henry High School.
 Immediately following his graduation in 1971, Plaut began a five-year association with the San Diego Chargers football team as a training camp administrative assistant.
 He returned to southern California at the beginning of summer to rejoin the Chargers after completing each of his undergraduate academic years at Northwestern University.
-Plaut majored in Radio/TV/Film and earned his bachelor’s degree in 1975.
+Plaut majored in Radio/TV/Film and earned his bachelor's degree in 1975.

 Broadcasting career

-After college graduation, Plaut worked with NBC Sports during the 1975 NFL season as an on-site TV crew member for the network’s west coast game broadcasts.
+After college graduation, Plaut worked with NBC Sports during the 1975 NFL season as an on-site TV crew member for the network's west coast game broadcasts.
 In January 1976 he was hired by San Diego radio station KGB as an on-air personality.
 Appearing on a daily broadcast entitled “Studs on Sports,” Plaut wrote and performed comedy sketches lampooning contemporary local and national sports subjects.